This post may contain affiliate links. Please read our disclosure policy.

 Make the sugar cookies

-• In another medium-sized bowl, use an electric mixer to combine the softened butter and granulated sugar for approximately 2 minutes.
-Beat in the vanilla extract and the egg until well incorporated.
+• Cream Butter and Sugar: In another medium bowl, use an electric mixer to beat the softened butter and granulated sugar for about 2 minutes until creamy.
+Add the vanilla extract and egg, mixing until fully combined.

-• With the mixer on low speed, gradually introduce the dry ingredients to the wet mixture.
-Mix only until the ingredients are fully combined.
-Cover the dough and let it chill in the refrigerator for 45 minutes.
+• Combine Wet and Dry Ingredients: On low speed, gradually mix the dry ingredients into the wet ingredients until fully incorporated.
+Cover the dough and refrigerate for 45 minutes.

-• Preheat your oven to 350 degrees F (177 degrees C).
-Take a quarter cup of the chilled dough and roll it into a ball.
-Place the dough ball on a baking sheet and gently flatten it using your fingers or a spatula.
-Repeat this process with the remaining dough, ensuring you space the cookies at least 2 inches apart.
+• Preheat and Shape the Cookies: Preheat the oven to 350°F (177°C).
+Scoop 1/4 cup of chilled dough, roll it into a ball, and place it on the prepared baking sheet.
+Flatten the dough ball gently with your fingers or a spatula.
+Repeat with the remaining dough, spacing the cookies at least 2 inches apart.

-• After the oven has preheated, bake the cookies for 8-10 minutes until they are just set.
-After baking, allow the cookies to cool on the baking sheet for 2 minutes before transferring them to a cookie rack to cool completely.
+• Bake the Cookies: Bake for 8–10 minutes, or until the cookies are just set.
+Let them cool on the baking sheet for 2 minutes, then transfer to a wire rack to cool completely.

 Make the frosting

-• In a medium sized bowl, whisk together powdered sugar, butter, vanilla, and milk until you achieve a smooth consistency.
-If needed, add additional milk, 1 teaspoon at a time, until you reach your desired texture.
+• Prepare the Frosting: In a medium bowl, whisk together powdered sugar, softened butter, vanilla extract, and milk until smooth.
+If needed, add more milk, 1 teaspoon at a time, until the frosting reaches your desired consistency.

 Notes

-• Precision Baking: Keep a close eye on your cookies in the oven; they should just be set and not overly browned.
+• Bake with Care: Watch the cookies closely in the oven.
+They should be just set and lightly golden, not overly browned.

 Nutrition